Chamaz Koti

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 5,552 in 1,423 households.
+The following census in 2011 counted 6,113 people in 1,759 households.
+The 2016 census measured the population of the village as 5,436 people in 1,771 households.
+It was the most populous village in its rural district.

+"Village of kebabs"

-The people of Chamazaketi village are famous for several things, the most important of which is that they have an excessive interest in barbecuing and are eating barbeque for any reason.
+The people of Chamaz Koti village are famous for several things, the most important of which is that they have an excessive interest in barbecuing and are eating barbeque for any reason.
 In this village, there are a large number of kebab shops that are actively serving the people and make a living in this way.
 The people, especially the youth of this village, have been inviting each other to eat kebabs on various occasions for years.
 It has become almost a daily routine.
 Along with the freshness of mutton, skillful cooking of kebab, which has become professional over the years, is also one of the things that has brought people from other villages to this place.